 Child – a category that is within the parent category

-A visual workflow analysis surfaced the following key usability issues based on customer feedback:
+A visual workflow analysis surfaced the following key usability issues:

-The following research audit process of past interviews revealed the current category tagging experience was not offering the flexibility and ease of use customers had been demanding for the past 7 years:
+Reviewing seven years of prior user interviews revealed a consistent pattern: the category tagging experience lacked the flexibility and ease of use customers had repeatedly requested.

 How the former experience impacted these customers: